-2020 2019
+2021 2020

-(in milli on pesos)
+(Unaudited) (Audited)

+(in million per sos)

-Club shares and others 319 328
+Club shares and others 339 319

-Phunware, Inc., or Phunware 61 61
+Phunware, Inc., or Phunware 61

-Rocket Internet 2,381
+Rocket Internet -

-flix Limited, or iflix 599
+iflix Limited, or iflix

-380 3,369
+339 380

 Investment of PLDT Capital in Phunware

 On September 3, 2015, PLDT Capital subscribed to an 8% US\$5 million Convertible Promissory Note, or Note, issued by Phunware, a Delaware corporation.
 Phunware provides an expansive mobile delivery platform that creates, markets, and monetizes mobile application experiences across multiple screens.
 The US\$5 million Note was issued to and paid for by PLDT Capital on September 4, 2015.